 Smartwool is a great brand for merino wool base layers.
 They offer a wide range of products for both men and women and are one of the best in the business.

-It goes without saying that you should always pack a nice warm jacket for backcountry hikes and depending on the area you are in, even for a shorter day hike.
+It goes without saying that you should always add a nice warm jacket to your hiking packing list for backcountry hikes and depending on the area you are in, even for a shorter day hike.

 If you are hiking a mountain peak trail for a day hike, it will be warmer in the valley than at the top of the peak and a warmer jacket will come in handy for resting and appreciating the work you just put in to get to the top, without getting a chill.